 Find out more about the safe use of essential oils here.

-Ashrafzadeh F, Rakhshandah H, Mahmoudi E. Rosa damascena oil: an adjunctive therapy for pediatric refractory seizer.
-Iranian journal of child neurology.
+Ashrafzadeh F, Rakhshandah H, Mahmoudi E. Rosa damascena oil: adjunctive therapy for pediatric refractory seizer.
+Iranian Journal of child neurology.
 2007;1:13–17.

 Baydar H, Baydar NG.
 The effects of harvest date, fermentation duration and Tween 20 treatment on essential oil content and composition of industrial oil rose (Rosa damascena Mill.)
 Ind Crop Prod.
 2005;21:251–255

 Basim, H. Basim, Antibacterial activity of Rosa damascena essential oil, Fitoterapia, Volume 74, Issue 4, 2003, Pages 394-396,

 Farnia V, Shirzadifar M, Shakeri J, Rezaei M, Bajoghli H, Holsboer-Trachsler E, Brand S. Rosa damascena oil improves SSRI-induced sexual dysfunction in male patients suffering from major depressive disorders: results from a double-blind, randomized, and placebo-controlled clinical trial.
 Neuropsychiatr Dis Treat

 Hajhashemi, Valiollah, Alireza Ghannadi, and Mohammad Hajiloo.
 “Analgesic and Anti-Inflammatory Effects of Rosa Damascena Hydroalcoholic Extract and Its Essential Oil in Animal Models.”
 Iranian Journal of Pharmaceutical Research : IJPR 9.2 (2010): 163–168.